smeriwether/blog/README.md

 I deployed the blog to my RaspberryPi using the steps above with slight modifications.
 On Step 7, I used the command `waitress-serve --call 'blog:create_app &` to run the command in the background (notice the `&`).

-I used Tailscale on the RaspberryPi and every blog "client" to create a secure tunnel to the blog.
-In other words, the RaspberryPi and thus my blog are not exposed to the internet.
+I use Tailscale on the RaspberryPi and every blog "client" to create a secure tunnel to the blog.
+In other words, the RaspberryPi, and my blog, are not exposed to the internet.

 ### Backing up the RaspberryPi

 The SQLite database is stored as a file inside the blog's virtual environment (located at `.venv/var/blog_instance/blog.sqlite`).
-To back up that database to an external drive, so that I don't lose the history of my blog, I created a Samba Server to expose those files to my Mac Mini to use Carbon Copy Cloner to backup those files to an external disk and my NAS.
+I back up that database to an external drive so I don't lose any history of what I've written.
+I created a Samba Server to expose the database to my Mac Mini.
+Once it's discoverable from my Mac Mini I use Carbon Copy Cloner to backup those files to an external disk and my NAS.
 Here's how I did that:

 1. Create a new folder on the RaspberryPi called `Servers`
 2. Move (or install) the blog to the `Servers` folder